lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 histogram of P(s) exponents:

-symbiodinium microadriaticum P(s) curve looks most similar to human mitotic chromosome P(s).
+symbiodinium microadriaticum P(s) curve looks most similar to human mitotic chromosome P(s). steep drop off in contact probability indeed corresponds to cylindrical chromosome shape. b minutum is spherically packed and does not have this drop off.

 calculate P(s) curves from the following data:
 Human prometaphase: \